GabrielDLobo/07-RAG_Chatbot/README.md

 ---

-## Licença / License
+## License

-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.